openkamer/tkapi/README.md

 ```

 Where `USERNAME` and `PASSWORD` are your Tweede Kamer OpenData username and password.
 You can get one by registering at https://opendata.tweedekamer.nl.
+You also need to whitelist your IP.

-The tests can serve as more detailed examples.
+For more examples see the `examples` directory and the tests.

 ## Entities
 **Bold** entities are implemented.